 There’s more than one way to cash in on your cluttered closet.
 Donate any brand of clothes or shoes to a participating Levi’s location for 20 percent off any full-price item in the store.
 Thanks to Levi’s partnership with textile recycling company I:Collect, your old garb will find a new home or get a second life as cleaning rags, insulation, and more.
 Don’t know where to start your purge?
 Here are 43 items you need to get rid of in the next 43 days.

 Half Price Books

 Let’s be honest: You will never read that pile of books that’s gathering dust on your shelves.
 Luckily, Half Price Books will pay top dollar to take them off your hands.
 They even encourage customers to resell old board games, magazines, CDs, and DVDs, too.
 If you don’t want to hoof it to a brick-and-mortar store, you can always list your books on eBay or Amazon and pocket the profit.
-Or, try one of these 14 brilliant ways to repurpose a pile of old books.

 On average, 70 percent of used ink cartridges are thrown into landfills, where it can take up to 1,000 years for them to decompose.
 Make money off of your old cartridges (and help the planet!) by dropping them off at your local Staples or Office Depot.
 Staples will give you $3 off your next ink cartridge purchase for bringing in your used ones, while Office Depot offers $2 in rewards per cartridge.